NicholasGraalum/CS362-Project/documentation/reports/week6.md

 #### Aaryan:

 #### Andrew:
+- Worked on Kroger API integration with the backend code
+- Reasearched and implemented github actions for CI
+- Wrote the documentation portion for CI
 #### Kylan:
 - setup basic local host server and file structure
 - setup local database and generated basic data for testing